ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step3.md

     `wget -O dd-java-agent.jar 'https://dtdg.co/latest-java-tracer'`{{execute T1}}

   * Step 4: Instrument your application.
-    We will set the Service name to `movies-api-java`, the Environment name to `staging`, and enable all three of
+    To do so, we will set the Service name to `movies-api-java`, the Environment name to `staging`, and enable all three of

     - ✅_Automatically Inject Trace and Span IDs into Logs_
     - ✅_Tracing Without Limits_